ISO/IEC 27001:2013 overview

 Why is ISO/IEC 27001 certification important?
 Compliance with ISO/IEC 27001, certified by an accredited auditor, demonstrates that Azure uses internationally recognized processes and best practices to manage the infrastructure and organization that support and deliver its services.
 The certificate validates that Microsoft has implemented the guidelines and general principles for initiating, implementing, maintaining, and improving the management of information security.

 Where can I get the Azure ISO/IEC 27001 audit documentation?
 For links to audit documentation, see Audit reports and certificates.
-You must have an existing subscription or free trial account in Azure or Azure Government to login.
+You must have an existing subscription or free trial account in Azure or Azure Government to sign in.
 You can then download audit certificates, assessment reports, and other applicable documents to help you with your own regulatory requirements.

 Can I use the Azure ISO/IEC 27001 compliance assurances in my organization’s certification process?
 Yes.
 If your business is seeking certification for an implementation deployed using in-scope services, you can use the relevant Azure certifications in your compliance assessment.
-However, you are responsible for engaging an assessor to evaluate your implementation for compliance and for the controls and processes within your own organization.
+However, you're responsible for engaging an assessor to evaluate your implementation for compliance and for the controls and processes within your own organization.